Investing in a NRE Account

 The following transactions cannot be funded from the PIS Bank account.
 It has to be funded from the Non PIS or the Savings bank account.

 Yes, investments in NRE mode are subject to limitations fixed in pursuant to SEBI guidelines.
 This is basically to monitor Foreign Investment limits in listed companies.
 Hence, the stocks where such limits are already hit or close to be hit, are restricted for fresh investments in NRE account.
 The list of such stocks are released by the Exchange from time to time.
-You may however invest in any stock without any restriction in a NRO account.

 Added to this, you will also not be able to make Intraday trades, Buy Today and Sell Tomorrow (BTST) and funding transactions as these are not allowed in NRE mode.
 These are however, open for NRO accounts

 The sale proceeds are credited by your bank to your account based on the contract notes that we send.
 The contract notes of every transaction is sent to the bank by us each time you execute a transaction.
-If you do not receive sale value credited to your bank account beyond T+2 days, it is possible that the bank does not have the corresponding purchase details.
+If you do not receive sale value credited to your bank account beyond T+1 days, it is possible that the bank does not have the corresponding purchase details.

 Each time you execute a sale transaction, the bank will refer back to the purchase details such as date of purchase, rate of purchase, quantity etc., to compute tax.
 The tax amount payable, if any, will be deducted at source by the bank and only the remaining money, net off tax, will be deposited to your bank account.
 If for some reasons, the bank doesn't have the purchase details, they will not be able to deposit the amount to your bank account.
 You will then get an intimation on this and will be required to provide the necessary details for further processing.